galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 > HU_neg_090 | sample
 > HU_neg_048 | sample
 >
-> This way, we will be able to colour the samples depending on the sample type (QC or sample).
+> With this column, we will be able to colour the samples depending on the sample type (QC or sample).
 > Next, we added columns with interesting or needed information, as following:
 >
 > sample_name | class | polarity | sampleType | injectionOrder | batch | osmolality | sampling | age | bmi | gender